Juhyung-L/display_URDF_RViz_tutorial/README.md

 ***cd ~/dev_ws/src/mobile_bot***
 ***mkdir launch models rviz***
 - launch folder will have the launch script in Python
-- rviz will have the rviz launch file
+- rviz folder will have the rviz launch file
-- models will have the .urdf file of the robot model
+- models folder will have the .urdf file of the robot model

 Go to the root directory of the package and build.
 ***cd ~/dev_ws***